 Where to stay in Pollonia, Milos

 We loved our stay at Unique Suites Milos and cannot recommend them highly enough.
 Right across from the beach ( with a private beach section with huge bean bags) the suites are modern and very spacious.
 The service from Stavros was outstanding.
-Alternatively, Delmar Apartments and Suites or Captain Zeppos Boutique Suites are highly recommended by several friends.

-To the north east of the town is the pathway up to the Castro with sweeping views over the entire island.
+To the northeast of the town is the pathway up to the Castro with sweeping views over the entire island.

 Where to stay in Plaka, Milos